debajyotiroyc/Tkinter-learning/README.md

 <p>GUI_PRAC 4 contains a really simple python program that shows how to handle any event in your GUI window.
 The event can be anything, such as where the mouse is placed, where is the button widget accessed,etc. </p>
 <p>GUI_PRAC 5 contains the use of a message box in your GUI application.
 The use of askquestion(),showinfo() and other various methods have been used to illustrate the concept better. </p>
 <p>GUI_PRAC 6 conatins the use of Radiobuttons along with message box.</p>
+<p>GUI_PRAC 7 uses a text widget and incorporates it with a scrollbar.
+This gives the effect of a text editor minus its intricacies.</p>